 Candy treats like gummies, M&Ms or chocolate are not necessary, but if your kids clamor for some candy in their trail mix, just make sure that the ratio of candy to fruits and nuts is small.
 Maybe try adding mini mochi rice cakes for a pillowy burst of sugar.
 These chewy treats are popular as a frozen yogurt topping, but the chewy texture offers a nice contrast to crunchy trail mix.

 If you need a little chocolate, aim for bittersweet dark chocolate chips, which pack more intense flavor with less sugar.
 Or try carob chips, a nuttier and more bitter chocolate alternative that’s lower in calories.
 Carob chips are available in a sweetened variety too and can be found next to chocolate chips at the grocery store.

 When you make your own trail mix, you can easily tailor combinations to match each family member’s preferences.
 Just try to make sure there is a healthy mix of protein, healthy fats, fiber and sugar to tide you over to the next meal.

-Read on for more tips for eating healthy on the road.
+Read More: Tips for eating healthy on the road.

-Amber Gibson is a food journalist, model and journalism student at the Medill School of Journalism.
+Amber Gibson is a freelance travel and food journalist.
 She has written for NPR, Plate Magazine, Time Out